TIBCOSoftware/snappydata/docs/reference/snappy_shell_reference/store-backup.md

 #Syntax

-Use the mcast-port and -mcast-address, or the -locators options, on the command line to connect to the RowStore cluster.
+Use the mcast-port and -mcast-address, or the -locators options, on the command line to connect to the SnappyData cluster.

 ``` pre
 snappy-shell backup [-baseline=<baseline directory>] <target directory> [-J-D<vmprop>=<prop-value>]